Covariantly functorial wrapped Floer theory on Liouville sectors: Liouville sectors

-For every Liouville sector $X$, we describe a Liouville manifold $\bar X$, called the \emph{horizontal completion} of $X$, along with an inclusion of Liouville sectors $X\hookrightarrow\bar X$.
-We show that the horizontal completion of the Liouville sector $X$ associated to a sutured Liouville manifold $(\bar X,F_0)$ is exactly $\bar X$ and that the inclusion $X\hookrightarrow\bar X$ is the obvious one.
+For every Liouville sector $X$, we describe a Liouville manifold $\bar X$, called the \emph{convex completion} of $X$, along with an inclusion of Liouville sectors $X\hookrightarrow\bar X$.
+We show that the convex completion of the Liouville sector $X$ associated to a sutured Liouville manifold $(\bar X,F_0)$ is exactly $\bar X$ and that the inclusion $X\hookrightarrow\bar X$ is the obvious one.

 To define $\bar X$, begin with the identification $X=F\times\CC_{\Re\geq 0}$ near the boundary from Proposition \ref{productnbhd} with $\alpha=\frac 12$ (i.e.\ using the radial Liouville vector field on $\CC$), and glue on $F\times\CC_{\Re\leq 0}$ in the obvious manner: